jeffmagill/jeffmagill.dev/content/blog/simplified-content-management-with-markdown.md

 lastUpdated: 1729665414
 ---

 Content management is an essential tool for developers, writers, and publishers alike.
 What if we didn't need a dedicated CMS web application?
 One tool that has gained popularity for simplifying this process is Markdown.
-In this post, we'll discuss the benefits of using Markdown and how you can incorporate it into your projects — after all, I use it for the blog content on [my own website](/)!
+In this post, we'll discuss the benefits of using Markdown and how you can incorporate it into your projects.
+I even use it for this very article on [my own blog ](/blog)!

 ### Benefits of Using Markdown